 Check out our Travel Checklist page.

-Though AS does not particularly cause a loss of sex drive, it can cause pain, fatigue and emotional hardships.
+Though Ankylosing Spondylitis does not particularly cause a loss of sex drive, it can cause pain, fatigue and emotional hardships.
 These hardships risk creating barriers to sexual needs, ability, and satisfaction.

 People with AS can take comfort knowing that sex and intimacy can be maintained.
 In many cases, it can help draw partners closer together, especially through improved communication.